khaliljarban/ozarqa/README.md

 Ozarqa is a JavaScript library that provides a simple and customizable way to create interactive data visualizations on the web.
 It supports bar, lines and pie charts, allowing developers to present data in an engaging and meaningful way.

-The diffrence between Ozarqa and others library, Ozarqa render tha chart as SVG. this make it more accessbility, and SEO frendly.
+The diffrence between Ozarqa and others library, Ozarqa render tha chart as SVG. this make it more accessbile, SEO friendly and exportable.

 ## Features